Getting started with Konflux

 ReleasePlanAdmission

 You also need to create a ReleasePlanAdmission (RPA) CR in the managed namespace.
-It defines the specific pipeline to

-run and a given ECP which needs to pass for any Snapshot before that pipeline can proceed.
-It also defines important
+It defines the specific pipeline to run and a given ECP, which must pass for each snapshot before that pipeline can proceed.

-details about the delivery of your content that we want to exercise some control over.
-For example, if your release pipeline uses an
+It also establishes essential details about the delivery of your content that we want to exercise some control over.

 Release